 Force – Actuator has a defined load capacity, such as 20 pounds.
 Operating it below its designed maximum capacity will extend its life.

 Extreme environments – Though most actuators are designed to operate in industrial environments, it is best to avoid extreme heat, cold, dirt or dust, and moisture.
-There are actuators that are designed to operate underwater and may be a choice for damp or moist conditions.
+There are actuators that are designed to operate underwater and may be a choice for moist conditions.
 The actuator below, from Ultramotion, is designed for underwater use.

 Linear actuators can be used for tension, compression, or both to produce pushing or pulling forces.
 The two measurements for a linear actuator load capacity are dynamic and static.
 When a linear actuator is in the dynamic position, it is in motion or moving.
 In the static position, it is not moving and is holding a load in a set position.

 The load capacity of a linear actuator is determined by its ability to move and hold a load.
 Loading refers to the forces that push towards or compress the actuator as well as the forces that pull away from it.

 Dynamic load capacity is a test that determines the number of revolutions of linear motion that a linear actuator can achieve before fatigue, which is determined by the presence of flaking on rolling elements and the rated life of a rolling element.
 The International Organization of Standards (ISO) standard 14728-1:2017 describes the load fatigue for linear actuators.

 The dynamic, working, or lifting load capacity is the force that will be applied to the linear actuator when it is in motion and is what is needed for it to move something.
 It is the load the actuator will see when it is powered, extending or retracting, and how much it will push or pull.

 When a load is in static position, it is fixed or stationary and not moving.
 Static load capacity is determined by how much an actuator can safely hold without back driving or being damaged.